Polybius square: Method 3

+And is replaced with the final ciphertext according to the table:

+Thus, after encryption, we get "iuptnqvo".

 Applications

 Telegraphy

 In his Histories, Polybius outlines the need for effective signalling in warfare, leading to the development of the square.
 Previously, fire-signalling was useful only for expected, predetermined messages, with no way to convey novel messages about unexpected events.
 According to Polybius, in the 4th century BCE, Aeneas Tacticus devised a hydraulic semaphore system consisting of matching vessels with sectioned rods labelled with different messages such as "Heavy Infantry", "Ships", and "Corn".
 This system was slightly better than the basic fire-signalling, but still lacked the ability to convey any needed message.
 The Polybius square was used to aid in telegraphy, specifically fire-signalling.
 To send a message, the sender would initially hold up two torches and wait for the recipient to do the same to signal that they were ready to receive the message.
 The sender would then hold up the first set of torches on his left side to indicate to the recipient which tablet (or row of the square) was to be consulted.
 The sender would then raise a set of torches on his right side to indicate which letter on the tablet was intended for the message.
 Both parties would need the same tablets, a telescope (a tube to narrow view, no real magnification), and torches.

 The Polybius square has also been used in the form of the "knock code" to signal messages between cells in prisons by tapping the numbers on pipes or walls.
 It is said to have been used by nihilist prisoners of the Russian Czars and also by US prisoners of war during the Vietnam War.

 Arthur Koestler describes the code being used by political prisoners of Stalin in the 1930s in his anti-totalitarian novel Darkness at Noon.
 (Koestler had been a prisoner-of-war during the Spanish Civil War.)

 Indeed, it can be signalled in many simple ways (flashing lamps, blasts of sound, drums, smoke signals) and is much easier to learn than more sophisticated codes like the Morse code.
 However, it is also somewhat less efficient than more complex codes.